wwhite13sub/todo-app3/README.md

 README.MD FILE IN ROOT PROJECT FOLDER

 1. Name:  Wanda White

 2. Overview/Description:  Project is to develop a website for TODO’s.
 The site is to be used by anyone who is interested in a todo list and has three main pages.
-1) The Home pages will display general information about the project such as project number, name, due date, objective and participants.
+1) The Home pages will display general information about the project such as name, due date, objective and participants.
 2) The todo list page will display a list of todo’s and allow the user to delete, mark complete, add new todo’s and selectively list all, active or completed todo’s.
 3) The contact page will allow the user to enter name, email address and a comment and it will send an email to appropriate person.
 The site should have all functionality on both desktop and mobile devices.

 3. Details on how to use it or what functionality is offered:
 a) Site users will access website via internet by entering site address.